TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 When the tutorials would not work, I would first look for a different tutorial.
 If all fails, I ask Copilot how to solve the problem.
 Making sure I understood the code before implementing.

-Tutorials was the biggest refrence used when creating the game.
+Tutorials were the biggest reference used when creating the game.

-Other codes were created independently from understanding and knowledge of previous codes.
-An example is the boss code, the only tutorial used was a Brackeys, but I managed to develop a different state functions scripts by myself from knowledge learned.
+Other codes were created independently of understanding and knowledge of previous codes.
+An example is the boss code; the only tutorial used was a Brackeys video, but I managed to develop different state functions scripts by myself from the knowledge learned.

 ### AI Assistance

-I used co-pilot to help me implement features of the game.
+I used Co-Pilot to help me implement features of the game.

 I utilised the AI as an assistant in the following ways
-- Asked AI to explain the code to me, including code from the tutorials, to improve my understanding of the langauge.
+- Asked AI to explain the code to me, including code from the tutorials, to improve my understanding of the language.
-- Asked AI to help me debug the code to find issues which were causing problems.
+- Asked AI to help me debug the code to find issues that were causing problems.
-- Get help with designing new features by asking for high level code structure, to act as a refrence when developing my own game.
+- Get help with designing new features by asking for a high-level code structure, to act as a reference when developing my own game.

-I learned using AI as a new skill
+I learned to use AI as a new skill
-One approach I found useful, is to describe the behavior I wanted to implement into my game then asking for suggestions and step by step guidance so that I understood each change I make to the project.
+One approach I found useful is to describe the behaviour I wanted to implement into my game, then ask for suggestions and step-by-step guidance so that I understand each change I make to the project.

-This allowed me to furthermore reinforce my skils as a developer and what good usage of AI looks like to integrate different work into my project.
+This allowed me to further reinforce my skills as a developer and what good usage of AI looks like to integrate different work into my project.

 ### Animations

 Animations are one of the key features of the project.

 Animations were by far one of the most challenging features to implement.
-Taking countless of hours from different tutorials to be able to implement withing my game.
-Having to adapt code to fit the animations and learning transitions all came with time but provided me with new skills after spending so long.
-In hindsight the implementation of animations not only improved my game but the my overall understanding of code and game engine builders.
+Taking countless hours from different tutorials to be able to implement within my game.
+Having to adapt code to fit the animations and learning transitions all came with time, but provided me with new skills after spending so long.
+In hindsight, the implementation of animations not only improved my game but the my overall understanding of code and game engine builders.

 **Player**

-This an example of an animation tree for my player.
+This is an example of an animation tree for my player.

 <img width="631" height="355" alt="image" src="https://github.com/user-attachments/assets/3cc6a4a1-db69-4697-9aa8-29b378b613c4" />

-My player animation contains the following state.
+My player animation contains the following state:
 - Movement (Idle / Run)
 - Hurt
 - Die